The story of Caddo Valley Pecans began centuries ago

 The ranch has remained in the Porter family and the 'no chemical' policy continues today.
 As a result, our native pecan trees have never been exposed to any chemicals, herbicides or pesticides and produce the highest quality pecan available today.

-Caddo Valley Pecans is a family-owned business that ships seasonally fresh Texas native pecans to your front door.
+Caddo Valley Pecans is a family-owned business that ships seasonally fresh Texas native in-shell pecans to your front door.
 You will notice that these pecans are different in size, color and flavor from those you find in the grocery store.
-They have not been genetically altered to increase size; their golden color indicates a fresh high quality pecan; and their flavor comes from their natural beneficial oil that also contains valuable nutrition.
+They have not been genetically altered to increase size.
+The flavor from these high quality pecans comes from their natural beneficial oil that contains valuable nutrition.